Colegio de Contadores de Chile

 • SMO 2: International Education Standards

 Universities, the National Accreditation Commission, the Ministry of Education, and the Superintendency of Higher Education have a role in implementing initial professional development (IPD) requirements for all professional fields, including professional accountants.
-CCCH reports that the universities providing accounting education programs have partially adopted the 2019 IES requirements.
+CCCH reports that the universities providing accounting education programs have incorporated the 2019 IES requirements.
 However, according to the CCCH, there are no minimum requirements to practice accountancy in Chile.

 The CCCH indicates that its primary activities in this area are centered on promoting the need to implement IES requirements to regulators.
-In line with this, the CCCH has established a Higher Education Committee (CES), which consists of members from several Chilean universities.
-In addition, the CCCH established mechanisms, such as its magazine, to distribute information to members regarding recent developments on educational matters.
+In line with this, the CCCH has established a Higher Education Committee (CES), which consists of members from several academics from Chilean universities.
+The CES has circulated the IES to and held meetings with directors of the main universities.
+Through these meetings, the CES has received notice that several universities have incorporated the IES into their study programs.

 Current Status: Execute